Andrew-Smirnoff/Andrew-Test-Docs/docs/utilities/utilities.md

 4. For each of those course files, create an assignments folder and quizzes folder inside.
 5. For every assignment, save your work to the assignments folder.
 For every quiz, save your work to the quiz folder.

+Congratulations, you are setup for success!
 This is a setup that will help you keep all work organized and accessible.
 This is very important especially when it comes to uploading the correct assignment and quizzes to D2L, more on that to come :)

 {: .fs-6 .fw-300 }